Adamgzlez/Sysadmin-Lab/README.md

 ```
 2. Setting Permissions on Sensitive Files

-This permission 600 allows root read and write acess only.
-644 allows root read and write access and everyone read acess.
+This permission 600 allows root read and write access only.
+644 allows root read and write access and everyone read access.
 ```
 sudo chmod 600 /etc/shadow
 ```